 Ceylon Cinnamon

-REGION OF ORIGIN: Ceylon cinnamon comes from the lush, tropical island of Sri Lanka (formerly Ceylon), off the southeastern coast of India.
-It has a unique terroir that has nurtured the cultivation of true cinnamon for centuries.
-To this day, Sri Lanka remains the primary producer.
+Ceylon cinnamon comes from the tropical island of Sri Lanka (formerly Ceylon), off the southeastern coast of India.
+It has a unique terroir that has nurtured true cinnamon for centuries.

-PART & COLOR: The only part used to make cinnamon is the inner bark of the tree.
+Cinnamon is made from the inner bark of the tree.
 When dried, the bark curls into warm, golden brown quills.
-Unlike the less-refined spice cassia, which is thick, hard, and hollow, true cinnamon sticks are thin, brittle, and filled with additional layers of aromatic bark.
+Unlike cassia cinnamon, which is thick, hard, and hollow, true cinnamon sticks are thin, brittle, and filled with additional layers of aromatic bark.
+Ceylon cinnamon leaves can be used in teas as well as to infuse flavor like bay leaves or curry leaves.

-HARVEST: Cinnamomum verum typically matures and starts producing bark suitable for harvest after about two years of growth.
-However, peak production is usually reached between 4-10 years old.
-While the bark can be harvested year-round, it is typically obtained during the rainy season when the bark is easier to peel.
-In Sri Lanka, the peak harvest periods occur twice a year, in May and November, aligning with the island's biannual monsoon seasons.
-Harvest involves cutting young shoots and carefully stripping the inner bark, which is then rolled into quills and left to dry for 4-5 days.
+The Ceylon cinnamon tree matures and starts producing suitable bark after 2 years, with peak production between 4-10 years.
+While Ceylon tree bark can be harvested year-round, it is easiest during the rainy season since the bark is easier to peel.
+In Sri Lanka, the peak harvests are in May and November—aligned to the island's monsoon seasons.
+Harvest involves cutting young shoots and carefully stripping the inner bark, which is then rolled into quills and left to dry for 4 to 5 days.

 It is called true cinnamon for good reason.
 More delicate, complex, and sweeter than its harsher and more pungent cassia cousins, cinnamon from Ceylon is the definitive way to experience the Cinnamomum spice.
 Evoking memories of freshly baked pastries and cozy winter evenings, true cinnamon carries notes of vanilla, citrus, and brown sugar, accompanied by a subtle spiciness.
 It is a complex and comforting aroma.